 The anime Mnemosyne is completely composed of Time Skips between nearly every one of the six episodes.
 The length of the skips are: 1 year, 20 years, 14 years and 30 years.
 Only the last two episodes don't have a skip inbetween.
 The result is a change of the third protagonist three times, who all are the child of the last one (the two other protagonists are immortal).
 Not to forget the change in technology.

 The conclusion of the first manga chapter is a time skip, focusing on when Luffy was seven and jumping ten years later at the very end.
 In the anime, this was changed to a flashback, with the first episode being the second chapter.

-The plot also recently started up again after a two year timeskip before the crew reunited, which in real time was about how long it had been since they were split apart in the first place.
+The plot also started up again after a two year timeskip before the crew reunited, which in real time was about how long it had been since they were split apart in the first place.
 Notably, that's more than twice the length of time that passed in the main plot which was told over the course of 13 years.

 The fifth volume of Bunny Drop abruptly skips forward ten years, leaving Rin a teenager and Daikichi still single.